hereon-GEMS/pydidas/pydidas/docs/source/manuals/gui/frames/WorkflowEditFrame.rst

 ----------------------

 The :py:class:`WorkflowTree <pydidas.workflow.workflow_tree._WorkflowTree>`
-is not used directly by the users but the information is required in applications, e.g. to run processing workflows.
+is used automatically by pydidas to run processing workflows.
+The user does not need to access it directly.